VR-25/acc/README.md

 # shutdown_capacity (sc) #
 # When the battery is discharging and its capacity/voltage_now_millivolts <= sc and phone has been running for 15 minutes or more, acc daemon turns the phone off to reduce the discharge rate and protect the battery from potential damage induced by voltage below the operating range.
-# sc=0 disables it.
+# sc=-1 disables it.
-# [Beta] if the file /data/adb/vr25/acc-data/warn exists, accd posts Android shutdown warning notifications at sc+10%, sc+5%, sc+300mV and sc+100mV.
+# [Beta] if the file /data/adb/vr25/acc-data/warn exists, accd posts Android shutdown warning notifications at sc + 5% or sc + 200 mV.

 # cooldown_capacity (cc) #
 # Capacity/voltage_now_millivolts at which the cooldown cycle starts.